-- Ensure each member of staff (new and part-time) has access to and understands our child protection policy and procedures. - Ensure our child protection policy is reviewed annually, updated, and reviewed regularly, and work with our governing bodies/ proprietors regarding this. - Ensure our child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this (section 4.4 above) - Link with the safeguarding partners ensuring our staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a Social Worker are experiencing, with teachers and school and college leadership staff.
+- Ensure each member of staff (new and part-time) has access to and understands our child protection policy and procedures. - Ensure our child protection policy is reviewed annually, updated, and reviewed regularly, and work with our governing bodies regarding this. - Ensure our child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse, neglect and exploitation may be made and the role of the school in this (section 4.4 above) - Link with the safeguarding partners ensuring our staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a Social Worker are experiencing, with teachers and school leadership staff.